oppia/oppia-web-developer-docs/Contributor-dashboard.md

 If you need to generate more sample data, follow the step-by-step instructions on how to generate sample data manually.
 See [this doc](https://docs.google.com/document/d/1JYX4nvTcblaVVYAlTi7rApE0lWSBx0v_ZCCr_8WW4Wc/edit#).

+### Accepted translation suggestions
+Upon accepting a translation suggestion, the translation becomes a part of the target exploration.
+To view these translations as the exploration creator, turn on the feature flag named "exploration_editor_can_modify_translations".
+See [this page](https://github.com/oppia/oppia/wiki/Launching-new-features#changing-value-of-feature-flags) for instructions to turn on feature flags.

+Then, go to the exploration editor page corresponding to the target exploration ID of the accepted suggestion.
+Go to the translations tab.
+Switch to translate mode and select the target language of the suggestion.
+On the graph, click on the content card corresponding to the suggestion.
+The translation should appear in the edit translation text area.

 ## Code pointers

 See the [Oppia codebase overview](https://github.com/oppia/oppia/wiki/Overview-of-the-Oppia-codebase) for a general overview of Oppia's code structure.